Alevr98/Progetto-JavaScript-Advanced-di-Alessandro-Saletti/README.md

 # Quality of Life
 ## JAVASCRIPT PROJECT FOR START2IMPACT
-TAKE A LOOK TO THE WEBSITE --> https://alevr98.github.io/Progetto-JavaScript-Advanced-di-Alessandro-Saletti/
+TAKE A LOOK TO THE WEBSITE: https://alevr98.github.io/Progetto-JavaScript-Advanced-di-Alessandro-Saletti/
 ---

 ## CONTENTS